Music

 Jazz is certainly among the most interesting types of music born in the last century thanks to African-American culture: for its technical qualities, for its ability to evolve, for its marked expressiveness, for its creative and passionate instrumental taste that pushes to virtuosity – which in Eurocentric music finds a vague similarity in chamber music, the one played by high-class families as Berio would say, or the folkloristic one played in popular taverns.
 It’s a must to consider jazz to be cultured, as art music.
 The musicians of this music who have fascinated me so much and continue to do so (and of whom I have a lot of LPs) are many and among them there are certainly those who have consigned it to history such as Louis Armstrong, Charlie Parker, Thelonious Monk, Billie Holiday, Duke Ellington, John Coltrane (everything from the so-called classic quartet up to the latest formation), Ornette Coleman (everything), Sun Ra, Miles Davis (but not everything), Charles Mingus, Cecil Taylor (everything!), Eric Dolphy , Albert Ayler, Art Ensemble of Chicago, Anthony Braxton (everything!), Sam Rivers, Steve Lacy, New York Art Quartet, Archie Shepp (up to a certain point), Paul Bley, and then from the end of the sixties the English (Incus Records), the Europeans (Free Music Production, Ictus Records) the Japanese, the Ganelin Trio from Russia, lots of stuff, up to today’s musicians (my colleagues).

 The past century has offered many other interesting music.
 Without going to its roots, rock is one of these and has fascinated me throughout my youth, in parallel with contemporary classical music, electronic and later jazz (I think it was around the age of twenty-five that I stopped with rock and its surroundings) .
 Here I retrace the stylistic currents and some of the groups of this music that most attracted me and which historically followed each other with great speed since the ’60s: Velvet Underground, 13th Floor Elevators (for me the greatest psychedelic group ever), Frank Zappa and the Mothers of Invention, Stooges, MC5 (the first live album!), Captain Beefheart, Jimi Hendrix, Soft Machine, Pink Floyd, Henry Cow, Led Zeppelin, Area, Can, (I also include Kraftwerk here – at seven I was a wild fan of Radio Activity which at the time could be heard on all the radios), to the punk of the Germs, Sex Pistols, Black Flag, Cramps, etc. However, post-punk and the no wave scene are the seasons that I experienced most closely as a teenager, with Tuxedomoon, Contortions, Suicide, Birthday Party, Lounge Lizards, PIL, This Heat, Chrome, Bauhaus, Pop Group, Clock Dva, Cabaret Voltaire, Joy Division, Wire, The Ex, the industrial music of Throbbing Gristle and its international undergrowth, Einstürzende Neubauten (until the early 90s), the Dada creativity of bands like Die Tödliche Doris and F:A.R., then Ruins, Sonic Youth pre-major, Primus, Soundgarden, the hardcore punk of No Means No, Fugazi, Bad Brains, Rollins Band, etc. I became passionate about many groups of rock in opposition such as Art Bears, Art Zoyd, The Work, Cassiber, Skeleton Crew, MCH Band, Plastic People of the Universe.
 Outside of rock: acid house and techno with Autechre, Aphex Twin, Orbital, Orb, Underground Resistance, Armando, to name just the most illustrious names.
 All these groups are in their own way disruptive, exploratory, original.
-However, I have never had a passion for singer-songwriters, Latin music, disco music and hit parade music.
+However, I have never had a passion for singer-songwriters, Latin music, disco and hit parade music.
+Honestly I only see two ways, mainstream or underground: there is no middle ground, whoever claims this is lying or naive.
 In any case, at the same time as a listener, I have always been interested in books on music: musicology, history of music, sociology of music, musical non-fiction, I really like biographies, correspondence.
 And together with books, it is above all my LP collection that makes me particularly pleasured, assembled over years of passionate research and selection.

 I have a great passion for the music of Johann Sebastian Bach: I don’t appreciate rankings of any kind, but with this musician one can truly say that he is the only one who can be considered “the greatest of all”, the only one capable of holding his own multigenerational, it is timeless, it is mind and spirit and soul, of the brain it is both the right and left hemisphere; I listen to his keyboard music (almost) rigorously played by Glenn Gould.
 Then with the same passion I go – even if sometimes I let myself go a little with Beethoven, Mozart and Haydn and even Vivaldi – to the second half of the nineteenth century and the entire twentieth century, with a bit of Wagner and Mahler and many others musicians that I really love, like Schönberg, Webern, Bartók, Šostakovič, Debussy, Messiaen, Hindemith, Milhaud, Varèse, Berg, Petrassi, Stravinskij, Chopin, Čajkovskij, Sibellius, Prokof’ev, Satie (his piano pieces played exclusively by Reinbert De Leeuw or Philip Corner, performers like Ciccolini don’t perform here), Poulenc, Skrjabin, Dallapiccola, Ives, Cowell, Petrassi, and then other heros like Stockhausen, Scelsi, Xenakis, Maderna, Ligeti, Feldman, Nono, Donatoni, Bussotti, Ashley, Boulez, Corner, Berio, Evangelisti, Curran, Sciarrino, Reich, Riley, Lucier, Clementi, Brown, obviously Cage and many other lesser-known composers, such as Ernest Bloch, Henri Duparc (sung by baritones such as Charles Panzéra), Jean Guillou, Gian Francesco Malipiero, Kazimierz Serocki, Milo Cipra, Ruggero Lolini, Jacques Bekaert, etc. I’m passing over my favorite performers, I’ve only mentioned a few.
 In any case, the music of all these musicians, as well as for jazz (or the music I wrote about above), I listen to from my old vinyls.
 On CD I listen to music produced in the last two or three decades.